 (D) Devices: requirements of manual devices

-Adjacency matrix for second level is represented in Table 2 and their graphical representation is shown in Figure 5.
+The adjacency matrix for the second level is represented in Table 2 and its graphical representation is shown in Figure 5.

-The first six elements are source nodes because they are containers of information that contribute to the definition of other nodes, but they are not influenced by any others in the current representation.
-Indeed, their information derives from the outside (standards, task analysis, design decisions or risk assessment).
+The first six elements are source nodes because they are containers of information that contribute to the definition of other nodes, but they are not influenced by any other nodes in the current representation.
+Indeed, their information is derived from outside the matrix (standards, task analysis, design decisions or risk assessment).

-Each node can be further decomposed in the third level nodes in order to refine their knowledge content.
+Each node can be further broken down into third-level nodes in order to refine their knowledge content.

-Assuming the “workspaces” (W) node (node number 7 in the set of second level nodes), it can be decomposed as follow:
+For example, the ‘workspaces’ (W) node (node number 7 in the set of second-level nodes) can be broken down as follow:

 Table 3.
-Adjacency matrix for workspaces (detail of the level three)
+Adjacency matrix for workspaces (level-three detail)